aftly/Flags/README.md

 - Built with Jetpack Compose in Kotlin, following architecture best practises described on Android Developers, such as SSOT, UDF, ViewModels for managing state (except for UI-only state which is kept in it's local Composable scope).

 - Flag info uses local data, originally sourced from Wikipedia via a collection of Python scripts for getting flag images, common names, official names and alternate names.
-Flag category info is derived more manually, by filtering from broader categories such as on https://en.wikipedia.org/wiki/List_of_countries_by_system_of_government and other Wikipedia lists.
+Flag category info is derived more manually, by filtering from broader categories such as on [countries by system of government](https://en.wikipedia.org/wiki/List_of_countries_by_system_of_government) and other Wikipedia lists.
 <br>

 ## 📱 Screenshots
-- **-- TODO --**
+- **TODO**
 <br>

 ## ❤️ Acknowledgements